ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms before 4pm, then showers and thunderstorms likely.
 Partly sunny.
 High near 91, with
          temperatures falling to around 89 in the afternoon.
-Southwest wind around 6 mph.
+West southwest wind around 6 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">